Skip to main content

 Product Integration for Acne Scar Management

-Product choice should follow morphology, depth, skin reactivity, and treatment sequencing — not a one-product-fits-all logic.
+Product choice should follow morphology, depth, skin reactivity, and treatment sequencing rather than a one-product-fits-all logic.

 Peeling de Luxe for acne scars texture refinement